isomerpages/moe-ast-elis/_about-us/Contact Us.md

 Harbourfront MRT: 57, 61, 97, 100, 166

-#### Car Parking
+#### Carpark

-An Electronic Parking System (EPS) will be implemented with effect from 1 Apr 2016 at Malan Road campus (MRC) where ACADEMY OF SINGAPORE TEACHERS (AST), ELIS, PESTA and STAR are co-located.
-With the season parking in place, staff at MRC will purchase and be issued season parking labels for parking in designated areas.
-The parking facilities for course participants / visitors will therefore be limited and the charges are:
+Limited parking lots are available at the Malan Road campus where the Academy of Singapore Teachers (AST), ELIS, PESTA and STAR are co-located.
+The following carpark charges, which are subject to change without prior notice, apply.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}